vmathm/Imago-English-v2/docs/frontend.md

 - Disables manual resize (resize: none) and hides scrollbars

+### Audiobook Script
+- File: `app/static/js/audiobook.js`
+- Loaded by: `audiobook/audiobooks.html`
+- Handles text selection on the audiobook page, calls `/translate` for a dummy translation (`{"translation": "api call"}`), and prompts the user to create a flashcard.

 ## Spaced Repitition Algorithm
 This system blends spaced repetition with gamified rewards.
 While based on SuperMemo(SM-2), it has been customized to support: